Modern Games Bring in More People and Increase Enjoyment, Driving Market Growth

 - apparent positioning of the game based on its uniqueness

-Looking over the list, there are just two cooperative games (Pandemic and Gloomhaven), compared with 11 competitive games, suggesting untapped potential for cooperative games.
+Looking over the list, there are three cooperative games (Pandemic, Return to Dark Tower and Gloomhaven), compared with 11 competitive games, suggesting untapped potential for cooperative games.

-As far as the situation or need state, two are party games with estimated play times of 15 minutes (Coup and Codenames) and four games are clearly for longer-play situations with estimated play times of more than 60 minutes (some at 120 minutes).
-These are: Scythe, Gloomhaven, Terraforming Mars and Catan.
+As far as the situation or need state, two are party games with estimated play times of 15 minutes (Coup and Codenames) and five games are clearly for longer-play situations with estimated play times of more than 60 minutes (some at 120 minutes).
+These are: Scythe, Gloomhaven, Terraforming Mars, Return to Dark Tower and Catan.

 Not surprisingly, most of these popular modern games claim play times ranging from 30-60 minutes.
 This middle timeframe can fit into more need states compared with longer gaming sessions or short, party games.
 In addition to time, the number of players that the game allows makes some games better suited to solo play, pair play, groups of three to five, or even as many as six or seven players.